SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_bullshit.md

 The stronger the team is, the more coordinated they are, and the more motivated they are, the better the project outcome will be.

-Having the right team for a project is so important, that I have dedicated two entire chapters to Assembling and Motivating your team.
+Having the right team for a project is so important that I have dedicated two entire chapters to assembling and motivating your team.

 ---